Natalie, a Ph.D. in Clinical Psychology, is a freelance writer who is always searching for what lies within the potential.

 - Add sugar and beat until fluffy.

-- Add egg, vanilla and almond extract beat until well blended.
+- Add egg, vanilla and almond extract, and beat until well blended.

 - Add flour, baking powder and salt and beat on low speed until just combined.
 Scrape down the sides of the bowl and beat again until fully combined.
 Scrape down the sides of the bowl.